 How to get compliant by masking or generating test data

-An extensive read on how to mask or synthetically generate test data to get complaint to privacy regulations.
+An extensive read on how to mask or synthetically generate test data to get compliant to privacy regulations.

 Data masking for PCI DSS compliance